-Of course, both new and seasoned leaders, wrestle with how much they should get results from the people and how much they need to relate to the people.
+Of course, new and seasoned leaders wrestle with how much they should get results from the people and how much they need to relate to them.
 For example, how much to be the boss and how much to be a friend.
-These are structures that you form and they will impact your leadership.
+These are structures that you form, and they will impact your leadership.

-Every person has a tendency toward either getting results or toward relating to people.
-Even the best powerful relational leaders have a tendency toward one or the other.
+Leaders tend either toward getting results or relating to people.
+Even the best powerful relational leaders tend to one or the other.

-RESULTS or RELATING is a very easy way to think about your leadership style.
-If you prefer to use the 5 styles of leading (Directive, Transactional, Delegative, Participative, and Transformational), that is great.
+RESULTS or RELATING is a straightforward way to think about your leadership style.
+That is great if you prefer to use the five leadership styles (Directive, Transactional, Delegative, Participative, and Transformational).
 On the other hand, if you want something that is easier to remember and fits all of life, try the Results AND Relating model.

 Results and Relate

 You might describe the RESULTS tendency as you...